Product

 Scrap demand

-The demand for scrap for November is usually less than most months because of the Thanksgiving holiday.
-This month demand was not too different from other months despite a number of outages scheduled.
-Prices traded soft sideways on secondary grades and as predicted, down ~$20 per gross ton (gt) on prime grades.
-Many of the outages will be winding up in October.
-In November, there are several outages scheduled but they are for short durations.
+The demand for scrap in November is usually less than in most months because of the Thanksgiving holiday.
+This month’s demand was not too different from other months despite a number of scheduled outages.
+Prices traded soft sideways on secondary grades and, as predicted, down ~$20 per gross ton (gt) on prime grades.
+Many of the outages will be winding up this month.
+In November, there are several outages scheduled, but they are for short durations.

 Scrap supply